confluentinc/ksql/docs/how-to-guides/use-lambda-functions.md

 ## Context

-There doesn't exist a built-in UDF that suits your needs and you're unable to implement and deploy a UDF.
+There's no built-in UDF that suits your needs, and you can't implement and deploy a UDF.
-To get around this limitation, you use ksqlDB implemented lambda functions.
+To get around this limitation, use ksqlDB lambda functions.

 ## In action
 ```sql